Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Tax implications

-Can impact tax liability based on timing of income and expenses
+Can affect tax liability based on the timing of income and expenses

 Requires careful tracking of revenue and expenses to ensure accurate tax reporting